pculllback/atml3-docs/source/includes/_methods.md

      - takes two lists and an lambda expression and combines them, resulting in a output list of: Niki (5.), Sandro (90.)
 ```

-Applies a function to all elements of a list and returns a list of
+Applies a method to all elements of a list and returns a list of
 objects with the result of applying the lambda: map(list, expression) - list ...
 list of things that should be applied - expression ... the expression to be
 applied to the elements

 ### next_event()